 We might assume that knowledge once learned informs understanding, which can be acquired experientially, or through a combination of taught knowledge and acquired understanding.

-Subject research highlights the importance of providing students with a solid foundation of conceptual knowledge, including art history, cultural heritage, practical and material knowledge and the underlying theoretical concepts.
+Subject research highlights the importance of providing students with a solid foundation of conceptual knowledge, including art historyArt History is the study of art works from an historical viewpoint.
+It usually involves looking at the various contexts in which art works were made., cultural heritage, practical and material knowledge and the underlying theoretical concepts.

 Understanding, therefore, refers to the ability to interpret, discuss and analyse art, craft, and design so this learning can be applied.

-In conclusion, UK art and design curricula aim to equip students with both the practical and theoretical knowledge, skills, and understanding of different art and design forms.
+In conclusion, UK art and design curricula aim to equip students with both the practical and theoretical knowledgeTheoretical knowledge is the cultural and contextual content that pupils learn about artists and artwork., skills, and understanding of different art and design forms.
 The curricula should also offer opportunities to practise various approaches to art and design, and in so doing gain further understanding of the conceptual, technical and critical theories.

 Knowledge and understanding informs the development and control of: